WSDOT will replace expansion joints on I-5 north and south of I-90.(view larger map

 The Seattle Bridge Repair Project is divided into two phases of construction:

 - Crews resurfaced off-ramps and replaced expansion joints at the Corson Avenue South and South Spokane Street interchanges and across northbound I-5 at Lakeview Boulevard north of downtown Seattle.
 Phase two begins in January 2014.

-- Crews will replace several large, highway-wide expansion joints across northbound and southbound I-5 between the South Spokane Street interchange and Cherry Street.
+- Crews will replace 26 expansion joints across northbound and southbound I-5 between the South Spokane Street interchange and Cherry Street.

 What will be closed during Phase two?

-Construction is scheduled to begin in January and last through June 2014.
+Construction is scheduled to begin in January and last through early spring 2014.

-Drivers should expect lane and ramp closures on northbound and southbound I-5 between the South Spokane Street interchange (West Seattle Bridge) and Cherry Street.
+Drivers should expect lane and ramp closures on northbound and southbound I-5 between the South Spokane Street interchange (West Seattle Bridge) and the Washington State Convention Center.
 There also will be closures on the northbound and southbound collector-distributor.